FreeAndFair/ColoradoRLA/docs/26_export_manual.md

 #### m_selected_contest_dynamic.sql

- List of contests selected by Secretary of State for audit, with current status.
+ List of contests selected to drive the audit, with current status.
-  Which contests has the
-  Secretary selected for audit?
-Which contests (if any) has the Secretary selected for hand count?
-How many discrepancies of each type?
+  Which contests are driving the audit, vs which are (by default) being audited opportunisticly?
+Which contests (if any) have been selected for hand count?
+How many discrepancies of each type are there?

  Field | Type | _______________Meaning_______________
 --- | --- | ---
 county_name | Text String | Name of County
 contest_name | Text String | Name of contest
-current_audit_type | Text String | "COMPARISON", "HAND_COUNT", "NOT_AUDITABLE" or "NONE
- computerized_audit_status | Text String |  "NOT_STARTED", "NOT_AUDITABLE", "IN_PROGRESS" or "ENDED".
+current_audit_type | Text String | "COMPARISON", "HAND_COUNT", "NOT_AUDITABLE" or "NONE.
+Note that "NOT_AUDITABLE" means the contest can't drive an audit, but it still can be audited opportunisticly. computerized_audit_status | Text String |  "NOT_STARTED", "NOT_AUDITABLE", "IN_PROGRESS" or "ENDED".
 Because declaring a hand count ends the computerized portion of the audit, a contest that is being hand-counted will have the value "ENDED" in this field. one_vote_over_count | Integer | The number of ballot cards in the random sequence so far (with duplicates)  on which there is a one-vote overstatement  (per Lindeman & Stark's A Gentle Introduction to Risk Limiting Audits). one_vote_under_count | Integer | The number of ballot cards in the random sequence so far (with duplicates)  on which there is a one-vote understatement  (per Lindeman & Stark's A Gentle Introduction to Risk Limiting Audits). two_vote_over_count | Integer | The number of ballot cards in the random sequence so far (with duplicates)  on which there is a two-vote overstatement  (per Lindeman & Stark's A Gentle Introduction to Risk Limiting Audits).